HansKristian-Work/dxil-spirv/README.md

 ## Testing

-The primary method of testing dxil-spirv and avoiding regressions is through a reference shader suite.
+The primary method of testing dxil-spirves and avoiding regressions is through a reference set of sunshades.

 ### Build DXC

-First, build DXC.
-To keep output consistent, we must use a fixed version of DXC.
+Build the DXC first.
+For the result to be the same, we need to use a fixed version of DXC.
-Currently, this only works on Linux, the Windows build of DXC does not seem to support CMake properly.
+Currently this only works in Linux, the DXC system structure for Windows does not support CMake properly.

 ```
 ./checkout_dxc.sh
 ./build_dxc.sh
 ```

-The test suite accepts an arbitrary path to DXC, so if you have a standalone binary somewhere, that can work as well.
+The test package accepts any path to DXC, so if you have a standalone binary program somewhere, this can work as well.

 ### Run test suite

-When adding new tests, place the HLSL test in `shaders/` somewhere and run:
+When adding new tests, place the HLSL test somewhere in the `umbrellas/` and run:

 ```
-./test_shaders.py shaders --dxc external/dxc-build/bin/dxc --dxil-spirv cmake-build-debug/dxil-spirv
+./test_shaders.py umbrellas --dxc external/dxc-build/bin/dxc --dxil-spirv cmake-build-debug/dxil-spirv
 ```

-If there is any mismatch, the test script will complain.
-If there are legitimate changes to be made, add `--update` to the command.
-The updated files should now be committed alongside the dxil-spirv change.
+If a discrepancy occurs, the test script will appeal.
+If legal changes need to be made, add `--update` to the command.
+Updated files should now be edited along with the dxil-spirv change.

 ## License